Welcome to The Lady Jane Franklin School Website

 In addition to the Remembrance Day assembly the staff and pupils have planted approximately 400 trees in the shape of a poppy to create the schools own memorial garden.
 During the last few days all tutor groups were given the opportunity to plant their own tree within the display and all pupils participated in the project.
 The project was led by Mr Hodson, the Land Based Studies Tutor.
 Mr Hodson was assisted by two year 11 pupils.

 Children in Need Charity Event Raised in Excess of £150

 Staff hosted a fantastic fund raising activity for Children in Need.

 All staff and pupils took part in a wheelchair grand prix!

 The PE staff created a course around the sports hall which included a pit lane.
 The school raised over £60 for Children in Need through sales of snacks at break time and raffle ticket sales, as well as donations by both staff and pupils.

 The staff and pupils are currently working on a new SMSC project with a theme of

-Staff and pupils were tasked during tutor time to discuss and produce a mind map with keywords that relating to their understanding about what it means to be British.
+Staff and pupils were asked during tutor time to discuss and produce a mind map with keywords that relate to their understanding about what it means to be British.

 The project has been given a notice board in the dining room so that it creates a high profile within school.